massivetexts/ocsai/README.md

 ## Data

 Ocsai is trained on a great deal of data, from a number of past studies.
-Since not all the data is our own we don't redistribute all of it; rather, we provide code for downloading, normalizing, and cleaning the datasets.

-See the Dataset preparation notebook at [cleanDatasets.ipynb](notebooks/cleanDatasets.ipynb) to see all include datasets and citations.
+The training data for the paper [Beyond semantic distance: Automated scoring of divergent thinking greatly improves with large language models](https://github.com/massivetexts/ocsai/tree/main/data/ocsai1) is in the data folder, but please see the Dataset preparation notebook at [cleanDatasets.ipynb](notebooks/cleanDatasets.ipynb) to see all include datasets and citations.

-Please reach out to <peter.organisciak@du.edu> if you want help acquiring all of the data: we don't want it to be intimidating.

-If you'd like to provide permission for us to bundle your data into this repository, let us know.

 ## Installing the Library